Blinds Are Up!

 How can I stop the screen turning off?

 Although there is a "Keep Screen On" setting at the bottom of the Blinds Are Up!
-Display settings screen, which is turned on by default, Android mostly ignores this request by the app and will turn the screen off after a short period time anyway unless you tell Android to do otherwise.
+Display settings screen, which is turned on by default, Android mostly ignores this request by the app and may turn the screen off after a short period time anyway unless you configure Android to do otherwise.

 There are a few settings across the various versions of Android that might be responsible for the screen turning off unexpectedly.
 Below are some of those settings that might be available on your particular device.